matiasturunen/weatherlog/README.md

  - Show current weather information on SenseHAT LED matrix
  - LED matrix controlled with SenseHATs joystick

+## Work In Progress
+This software is under development.
+In theory it does work, but in practice the RPi app will stop responding after some time.
+I'm working on that.
+Also the RPi-Server connection does not yet support multiple sensors

 ## How to use

 1. Install Raspberry Pi code to the Pi with temp, hum and pres sensors (I'm planning to use SENSE HAT)